 - My Account

 *Joe Williams was born on this date in 1918.
 He was a Black jazz singer with big bands and with his combos and sometimes worked as an actor.

 Born Joseph Goreed, he was from Cordele, Georgia, the son of Willie Goreed and Anne Beatrice Gilbert.
 When he was about three, his mother and grandmother took him to Chicago.
 He grew up on the South Side of Chicago, where he attended Austin Otis Sexton Elementary School and Englewood High School.
 In the 1930s, as a teenager, he was a member of a gospel group, the Jubilee Boys, and performed in Chicago churches.
 He worked as a singer and bouncer in Chicago in the late 1930s and early 1940s.

 He began singing professionally as a soloist in 1937.
-He sometimes sang with big bands: from 1937 he performed with Jimmie Noone's Apex Club Orchestra, and with Les Hite in the Midwest.
+He sometimes sang with big bands: from 1937, he performed with Jimmie Noone's Apex Club Orchestra and Les Hite in the Midwest.
 In 1941 he toured with Coleman Hawkins to Memphis, Tennessee.
 In 1943 he performed in Boston with the Lionel Hampton Orchestra.
 He toured with Hampton for several years but never achieved breakthrough success.
-He sang with Red Saunders at the Club DeLisa in Chicago in 1945, and in 1946 was in New York with Andy Kirk.
-In the late 1940s Williams was ill and performed little.
-By October 1950 he was again at the Club DeLisa, where Count Basie heard him.
+He sang with Red Saunders at the Club DeLisa in Chicago in 1945, and 1946 was in New York with Andy Kirk.
+In the late 1940s, Williams was ill and performed little.
+By October 1950, he was again at the Club DeLisa, where Count Basie heard him.